ruggeri/tech-notes/randos/usb.md

 pairs**.
 A differential pair is like a balanced line: the two members of the pair sends positive and negative images of the same signal.
 Each pair is used to send one (logical) signal: one pair is used for transmission and the other pair is used for receiving.
+I believe that the differential pair is able to allow longer cable runs since EM interference can be cancelled.

 The USB-A connector had identical shape, so that a USB-A SuperSpeed cable could be plugged into any USB-A receptacle.
 The USB-B shape was